-Author has written 7 stories for Assassin's Creed, Elder Scroll series, Dragon Age, and Fable.
+Author has written 10 stories for Assassin's Creed, Elder Scroll series, Dragon Age, Fable, Fairy Tail, and Fate/stay night.

 11/29/2015: Hi ho, hi ho!
 Things have started turning around, at long last.
 I've transferred to the main campus of my university, and it is HUGE.
 It's a beautiful place with tens of thousands of people here; it's sort of like a mini city, actually.
 But the atmosphere is very pleasant and energetic.
 I've made so many new friends, learned so much about my major, and I feel like I'm doing something with myself.
 University is difficult if you feel like you're not doing something.
 You can be acing all your classes, but if you don't feel like you're also paving the way for your life after graduation, college is a bitch.
 Learned that; been there, done that.